federico1-creator/Federico-Cocchi-En/README.md

 ![](/images/yogurt.jpg){:height="200" width="400"}

 Analysis and sizing of an automatic yogurt packaging machine.
-Evaluation of all the forces in action and of the various motions to identify the design constraints and size the various actuators.
+Evaluation of all the forces and motions in action to identify the design constraints and size the various actuators.
 To then create a 3D model of the automatic closing and handling system for jars full of yogurt.
-With the aim of evaluate the various stages of implementation and the pneumatic system necessary for the implementation of the various actuator cylinders.
+The objective of the project was to evaluate the various stages of implementation of the pneumatic system used for the actuator cylinders.

 Diagram of the phases - Grafcet -  Actuators - Sizing - Pneumatic system